 • Serve as a council representative for a minimum of one (1) year, September – April.

-ICN has selected their group of Iowa high school students to serve on its Statewide Youth Broadband Advisory Council (SYBAC).
+We have selected the next group of Iowa high school students to participate in the Statewide Youth Broadband Advisory Council (SYBAC) for the 2024-2025 school year.

 Student Writes About SYBAC